Call centers cost money every minute your agents are taking calls—but call center software doesn’t have to cost a thing.

 Most suitable for: Small contact centers that want a simple, straightforward solution.

-Fenero is an interesting, forward-looking call center solution powered by the vendor’s patent-pending blockchain technology.
-If that doesn’t already help it stand out from the crowd, Fenero also has its own system of cryptocurrency (called Qubicle Tokens) to reward call center agents or customers.
-Fenero also has built-in CRM and marketing automation tools.
+Qubicles is an interesting, forward-looking call center solution powered by the vendor’s patent-pending blockchain technology.
+If that doesn’t already help it stand out from the crowd, Qubicles also has its own system of cryptocurrency (called Qubicle Tokens) to reward call center agents or customers.
+Qubicles also has built-in CRM and marketing automation tools.

 Most suitable for: Large customer service teams interested in an affordable, reward-based call center solution.